mike182uk/paypal-ipn-listener/README.md

 To create your own listener builder it is best to extend `Mdb\PayPal\Ipn\ListenerBuilder` as this provides most of the boilerplate code needed to create a listener builder.

 You will notice that when using any of the provided guzzle listener builders that there is a `useSandbox` method exposed.
-You can add this functionality to your listener builder by using the `Mdb\PayPal\Ipn\ListenerBuilder\ModeDependentServiceEnpoint` trait (see `Mdb\PayPal\Ipn\ListenerBuilder\GuzzleListenerBuilder` for usage example).
+You can add this functionality to your listener builder by using the `Mdb\PayPal\Ipn\ListenerBuilder\ModeDependentServiceEndpoint` trait (see `Mdb\PayPal\Ipn\ListenerBuilder\GuzzleListenerBuilder` for usage example).

 ##<a id="notes"></a>Notes